Ribonuclease inhibitor

 Ribonuclease inhibitor (RI) is a large (~450 residues, ~49 kDa), acidic (pI ~4.7), leucine-rich repeat protein that forms extremely tight complexes with certain ribonucleases.
-It is a major cellular protein, comprising ~0.1% of all cellular protein by weight, and appears to play an important role in regulating the lifetime of RNA.

 RI has a surprisingly high cysteine content (~6.5%, cf. 1.7% in typical proteins) and is sensitive to oxidation.
 RI is also rich in leucine (21.5%, compared to 9% in typical proteins) and commensurately lower in other hydrophobic residues, esp. valine, isoleucine, methionine, tyrosine, and phenylalanine.

 Structure

 RI is the classic leucine-rich repeat protein, consisting of alternating α-helices and β-strands along its backbone.
 These secondary structure elements wrap around in a curved, right-handed solenoid that resembles a horseshoe.
 The parallel β-strands and α-helices form the inner and outer wall of the horseshoe, respectively.
 The structure appears to be stabilized by buried asparagines at the base of each turn, as it passes from α-helix to β-strand.
 The αβ repeats alternate between 28 and 29 residues in length, effectively forming a 57-residue unit that corresponds to its genetic structure (each exon codes for a 57-residue unit).